Find Grad Schools

 Master’s Degrees in General Nuclear Engineering

 There are 31 colleges and univerities across the nation that offer a master's degree in general nuclear engineering.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 17% were students from an underrepresented racial-ethnic group.
-Also, 20.2% of general nuclear engineering graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 21 were from an underrepresented racial-ethnic group.
+Also, 23.5% of general nuclear engineering graduates were international students.

 Education Levels of General Nuclear Engineering Majors